nark3d/LaravelZendSearch/README.md

 ## Features to come

-This is my first iteration and I've made it mainly for my own use on another project, but I'll be adding the following in due course
+This is my first iteration and I've made it mainly for my own use on another project, but I'll be adding the following in due course:

 * Boosting configuration within the model
 * Stopwords and stemwords
 * Scheduled optimisation out of the box
 * Tidy up of the unit tests, they're a bit messy at the moment
 * Option passthrough added for Wildcard, Phrase, Fuzzy

+## Disclaimer

+This is still a beta package, so exercise caution until the first stable release.
+Please do raise issues or feature requests and I'll do my best to resolve.